garbles-labs/magicblock/src/pages/index.md

 ---
 title: Introduction
-pageTitle: Anchor - Introduction
+pageTitle: MagicBlocks - Introduction
-description: Anchor is a framework for Solana's Sealevel runtime providing several convenient developer tools for writing smart contracts.
+description: Add a bit of magic to each block.
 ---

-Anchor is a framework for Solana's Sealevel runtime providing several convenient developer tools for writing smart contracts. {% .lead %}
+MagicBlocks is bringing the blockchain into mobile gaming. {% .lead %}

 {% link-grid %}